This section of Ch. 5 will cover the following topics:

 - commonly confused words

-Apostrophe mistakes happen all the time!
-The only punctuation mark that causes more problems is the comma, and that’s just because it is used more often.
+The only punctuation mark that causes more problems than the apostrophe is the comma, and that’s just because it is used more often.
 Be the first person on your block to know how to use an apostrophe correctly!
 It’s not that hard!

 An apostrophe looks like a comma floating in the air: ’ .